nilearn/nilearn/doc/connectivity/functional_connectomes.rst

 To extract signal on the parcellation, the easiest option is to use the :class:`nilearn.input_data.NiftiLabelsMasker`.
-As any ''maskers'' in nilearn, it is an processing object that is created by specicifying all the important parameters, but not the data::
+As any ''maskers'' in nilearn, it is a processing object that is created by specifying all the important parameters, but not the data::

     from nilearn.input_data import NiftiLabelsMasker